Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: Results

 The definition $R=S_2/S_1$ further accentuates this behavior.
 Quantum-pressure smoothing in light FDM reduces the band-limited power $S_1(j_1)$ at small $j_1$ more strongly than it reduces the cross-scale modulation measured by $S_2(j_1,j_2)$, so the normalized coupling $R$ can increase even when the absolute small-scale power is diminished.

 As $j_1$ and $j_2$ increase, both CDM and FDM show a coalescence and muting of late-time features.
 The number of visible peaks decreases and their contrast weakens, and inter-model differences diminish at large $(j_1,j_2)$.
-This behavior can be explained as follows.
 At late times the Ly$\alpha$ and X-ray backgrounds have essentially saturated and reionization has advanced, so small-scale contrast is strongly reduced inside heated and ionized regions and the 21\,cm field varies only slowly on large scales.
-Large-$j$ wavelet bands therefore, no longer induce strong modulation of the fine band $j_1$, and the cross-scale coupling measured by $R(j_1,j_2)$ becomes weak.
+Large-$j$ wavelet bands therefore no longer induce strong modulation of the fine band $j_1$, and the cross-scale coupling measured by $R(j_1,j_2)$ becomes weak.
 In this regime both $S_1$ and $S_2$ are small and $R$ varies little, so the low-redshift peaks at large $j$ flatten or disappear.

 At the same time, very large scales are insensitive to the FDM cutoff, and the underlying statistics become similar between CDM and FDM, while the normalization $R=S_2/S_1$ cancels much of any residual amplitude difference.
 As a result, the remaining model dependence at large $(j_1,j_2)$ appears mainly in the timing of the peaks rather than in their height.